dengking/Parallel-computing/docs/Concurrent-computing/Concurrency-control/Mutual-exclusion/Lock/Spinlock/Spinning-lock-optimization.md

 ### cs.tau [Multiprocessor Programming](http://www.cs.tau.ac.il/~shanir/multiprocessor-synch-2003/) # **Lecture 7:** Spin Locks and Contention Management (last updated Sunday, May 11, 2003**)**

+> NOTE:
+>
+> 1、参见 `Course-tau-Multiprocessor-Programming-CS-0368-4061-01` 章节

 其中内容比较不错，梳理了:

 TASLock ->TTASLock->TTASLock with exponential delay->Queue-based Locks:

 a、An Array Based Queue Lock(A-lock)

+b、The MCS queue lock(CLH lock of Craig and Landin and Hagersten)

-b、The CLH queue lock(Mellor-Crummey and Scott provided the popular list based MCS Queue lock)
+c、The CLH queue lock(Mellor-Crummey and Scott provided the popular list based MCS Queue lock)

-c、The MCS queue lock(CLH lock of Craig and Landin and Hagersten)

 > 7.10 Chapter Notes
 >
 > The TTASLock is due to Kruskal and Rudolph and Snir.
 Exponential backoff is a well known technique used in Ethernet routing.
-Anderson was one of the first to empirically study contention in shared memory multiprocessors, introducing the A-lock, the first queue lock which was array based.
+Anderson was one of the first to empirically(以经验为主的) study contention in shared memory multiprocessors, introducing the A-lock, the first queue lock which was array based.
 Many of the graphs in this document are idealizations of his actual empirical results on the Sequent Symmetry.
 Mellor-Crummey and Scott provided the popular list based MCS Queue lock, later improved upon by the CLH lock of Craig and Landin and Hagersten.
 The NUMA machine graphs we show are idealizations of the experiments of Mellor-Crummey and Scott on the BBN butterfly machine.
-The
-> modern machine graphs are due to Scott.
+The modern machine graphs are due to Scott.

 总结地比较好。